Iximiel/adventOfCode2023/Readme.md

 ## Day 5

-Day 5 looks like is a nested decodification sequence, I think the only long thing will be preparing the input
+Day 5 looks like is a nested decodification sequence, I think the only long thing will be preparing the input It took more than I tough for task1